This article will illustrate tools you can use to monitor performance of various advertising methods.

 - This performance concept was also implemented with the Finance and Insurance Department to increase the number of deals closed as a percentage of deals started.
 Over a couple of years there was enough evidence with the financing to change the terms with the banking institutions used thereby increasing the ratio of deals closed against deals started.

 - The concept of the ‘Deal’ based customer oriented the dealership to shift to this type of customer when it was time to sell off certain lines of units or reduce inventory.
-So the number of mailings program was restricted to the purpose it served.
+The number of mailings program was restricted to the purpose it served.

 - Because selection was so much more lucrative, the dealership explored expanding the geographical territory it advertised to by placing ads in neighboring communities.
 Surprisingly, customers were willing to travel up to 2 hours to find the particular unit they desired.